oanguenot/webrtc-experiments/documentation/Access to devices.md

 };
 ```

-_Recommendation_: The API `navigator.mediaDevices.getUserMedia` is always the first API you need to call when using WebRTC.
+> The API `navigator.mediaDevices.getUserMedia` is always the first API you need to call when using WebRTC.
 Without using that API first, you will not be able to display correctly the complete list of your devices and for sure share your voice and video with your recipient.
 Constraints that can be used for requesting the authorization can be more detailled if you want to offer a better integration.
 These possibilities and the way to handle the errors are described in a dedicated chapter.

 ## Browser's strategy for the authorization's request to access the devices